 Building bottom lines on ethics

-By Adrian Feasey and Rodger Spiller
+Written by Adrian Feasey and Dr Rodger Spiller

 This article first appeared in the NZ Herald in January 2000.
 It is reproduced here as part of the Money Matters tribute to Rod Oram, who as then Business Editor of the NZ Herald, invited Rodger to write this and two other columns that are shown as separate blogs on the Money Matters website.